GustavoVergara/RoR2Plugins/NewtsWrath/README.md

 ﻿
 # Newt's Wrath

-This mod adds a artifact that makes it so every item on the run is a lunar item.
+This mod adds an artifact that makes it so every item on the run is a lunar item.

 ## Known Issues

-- Somethimes normal chests spawn lunar equipment
+- Sometimes chests spawn lunar equipment

 ## Installation